wuxxin/salt-shared/README.md

 * Features to look at:
     * [desktop](desktop):
-        * everything needed from a desktop base installation for developing (ubuntu 16.04)
+        * everything wanted for a desktop installation (ubuntu 16.04)
     * [appliance](appliance):
         * base for automatic updates, automatic backup, metric collection and error reporting
     * [storage](storage):